jbertoni/Rustics/README.md

 which no other statistics are generated.
 This can be useful for counting events.

+This library also implements a form of hierarchical statistics.
+Such structures can provide multiple levels of statistics to help reduce loss of information for long-running programs.
+See the hier.rs file and documentation for more information.

 This library also implements sets, which contain statistics that are printed and manipulated together.
 It provides sets contained in Arc structures and Rc structures.
 The two set modules are otherwise identical.
 The implementations